Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 ### Data structures and time requirements

-One of the most important parts of this project is determining what data structure to use to hold the text in the document.
-Inserting new text into your data structure should take constant time, regardless of where in the document the text is inserted.
-Deleting text should similarly take constant time.
-It's ok if rendering the document to the screen takes time proportional to the length of the file (e.g., you many need to re-render the entire document if a character is inserted early in the file that causes all of the line wrapping to shift); in fact, we recommend taking an approach where you re-render the entire document after each insertion or deletion.
-If you're curious why we require insertion of new text to be constant time, while allowing rendering to be slower, checkout the [FAQ](#frequently-asked-questions).

-Moving the cursor should take time proportional to the number of characters in the line where the new cursor position is located.
-Moving the cursor should not take time proportional to the length of the file (so, for example, you should not need to look at all of the characters in the file to determine the new cursor position).
+One of the most important decisions you'll make in this project is what data structure to use.
+Each operation in your editor should be at most linear time (i.e., should take time at most proportional to the number of characters in the document).
+An "operation" could be adding a character that the user has typed,  deleting a character, clicking at a location in the file to move the cursor, pressing an arrow key, moving the scroll bar, opening an entire file, etc.

 If you read about text editors online, there are many nifty data structures (gap buffers! balanced trees! etc.) that can be used to efficiently represent text for a text editor.
 For the purposes of this assignment, you do not need to use any such sophisticated data structures.
 With appropriate use of the data structures we've learned about so far in this class, you can satisfy the requirements described above.